 Alex shouted, “Hey!
 Wait!” and ran toward the woman.
 She gave a half turn, and sped up, but didn’t break into a run, simply looked around nervously.

 “Hey!
 You!”
-Alex shouted, and within a moment had caught up to her.
+Within a moment he had caught up to her.
 Several people had turned to look at them, faces frowning, wondering whether they were about to witness an assault.

 The woman seemed to realize that she couldn’t outrun Alex, and stopped, her eyes flickering nervously up the street as if trying to determine if there was some way she could get away from him.
 But he was in front of her, blocking her way, and she gave a feeble little smile.